cromachina/docs/SAI2-in-linux.md

 ## Issues:

+### Do NOT save a file you are working on if you see lots of errors pop up:
+There is a high chance that you will create a corrupted file and lose your work.
+Try to save the work to a new file, and close and reopen SAI.
+If the new file is not corrupted, then that's great and you can continue work.
+If it is corrupted, well at least your old save should still be fine and hopefully you only lost minutes, instead of a day.

 ### Simultaneously opening a bunch of files sometimes gives lots of errors:
 This also causes SAI to become unusable and you likely have to restart the program.
-- Solution: Opening each file one at a time seems to mitigate this issue.
+- Solution: Opening each file one at a time seems to mitigate this issue, but sometimes it still happens.
 - Technical: Something very bad happens in Wine's implementation of VirtualAlloc.
 Race condition?

+### Making lots of custom scatter brush types may cause the same issue as above in a different way:
+You may have to avoid using this feature if you see lots of errors when you have many scatter brushes saved.

 ---
 ### Drawing suddenly shows a "Discharge failed, Fatal" error or something like that:
 It's not actually fatal, but it's still annoying.
 - Solution: In SAI, go to "Other > Options > History and Recovery" and turn off "To suppress memory usage...".
   Note that this means file recovery doesn't work!
+Back up your files manually or with periodic copy job!!!
 - Technical: SAI seems to have an issue with Wine's file system, in this particular case.

 ---